kencarabello/XRPL_AI_Agent/README.md

 # XRPL AI Agent

-This is a Demo Video the shows an Autonomous XRPL AI Agent make a cross-chain micropayment
+This is a Demo Video that shows an Autonomous XRPL AI Agent make a cross-chain micropayment

 from XRPL $RLUSD to Base $USDC.
 And then the content behind the x402 paywall is delivered.